iitd-plos/iitd-plos.github.io/col100/practice/practice.md

 <!-- added by Parag -->
 **9. Order Order**

 Given a Vector of numbers, we say that numbers at positions i and j are out of ascending order if (1) i < j and (2) v_i > v_j.
 Here v_i and v_j denote the elements at positions i and j, respectively in the Vector.
-Write a function countOutOfOrder(Vector<int> v), which takes as argument a Vector v, and returns the count of the number of pairs which are out of ascending order.
+Write a function countOutOfOrder(Vector&lt;int&gt; v), which takes as argument a Vector v, and returns the count of the number of pairs which are out of ascending order.
 You can assume that all the elements in v are unique.
 What is the time complexity of your program?
 To take an example, if the vector is
 <pre>
 "{1,13,41,5,6}"
 </pre>